Automatic Model Extraction of the Match Standard in Symmetric--Reciprocal--Match Calibration: Experiments

 Fig.~\ref{fig:4.7} compares the S-parameters of the calibrated DUT between multiline TRL and SRM.
-The DUT response from multiline TRL calibration was used as the reference for calculating relative error based on \eqref{eq:4.1}.
+The DUT response from multiline TRL calibration was used as the reference for calculating the absolute error based on \eqref{eq:4.2}.
 For SRM calibration, several scenarios were examined for defining the match standard: First, assuming ideal zero reflection (typical choice when frequency-dependent response is unknown); second, using our optimization procedure from Section~\ref{sec:3} to fit the models in Fig.~\ref{fig:4.6}; and finally, using the measurement of the match standard based on the multiline TRL calibration.

-Results in Fig.~\ref{fig:4.7} demonstrate that assuming an ideal match response leads to substantial errors, particularly above $10\,\mathrm{GHz}$ in $S_{21}$ magnitude.
+Results in Fig.~\ref{fig:4.7} demonstrate that assuming an ideal match response leads to substantial errors, particularly above $10\,\mathrm{GHz}$ in both $S_{11}$ and $S_{21}$.
 In contrast, the optimization approach yields errors comparable to defining the match standard based on multiline TRL.
 Some discrepancies exist between the DUT response based on SRM and multiline TRL calibrations, especially near $50\,\mathrm{GHz}$.
-This deviation may arise because the match standard exhibits behavior similar to a short standard near $50\,\mathrm{GHz}$, as evident in Fig.~\ref{fig:4.8}, thereby increasing the sensitivity of SRM calibration due to insufficient unique standards.
+This deviation may arise because the match standard exhibits behavior similar to a short standard near $50\,\mathrm{GHz}$, as evident in Fig.~\ref{fig:4.8}, thereby increasing the sensitivity of SRM calibration due to insufficient unique standards and causing the calibration problem to be ill-conditioned.
 Additionally, the discrepancy could stem from inconsistent resistor soldering, as asymmetry in the standards affects the calibration as investigated in \cite{Hatab2024}—an error that becomes amplified when the match standard behaves like a short standard near $50\,\mathrm{GHz}$.
-Nevertheless, achieving results comparable to multiline TRL using manually soldered flip-chip resistors is significant, considering only the DC resistance was specified during the SRM calibration.
-A better agreement with multiline TRL could be achieved using machine-placed or ultrasonic ball-bonded resistors, where pad parasitics are less influential.

-The reflection coefficient of the match standard is presented in Fig.~\ref{fig:4.8}, demonstrating strong agreement between the SRM-optimized model and the multiline TRL measurement.
-A significant advantage of the SRM method is that it requires only the DC resistance value as input, with all other parameters determined through optimization.
-This approach provides greater flexibility compared to LRRM calibration, as it allows arbitrary complexity in the models for match, short, and open standards, whereas LRRM imposes restrictions on the open and match standard models \cite{Hayden2006,Liu2017}.